yohanis-ke/event-only/README.md

 ### Forms - Location

 We can now view all of the Locations that exist in the database, but what about creating new ones?
 We first need to get to the new page.
-Add the following code somewhere in the `index.html.erb` file as follows:
+Add the following code anywhere in the `index.html.erb` file as follows:

 ```html
 <p>